treee111/wahooMapsCreator/docs/FAQ.md

 ### Can I preview my generated maps before putting them onto the Wahoo device?
 Read [usage of cruiser](USAGE_CRUISER.md#usage-of-cruiser)

-### Does offline routing functionality use the new roads?
+### Does device/offline routing functionality use the new roads?
-The device/offline routing functionality is provided throught routing tiles and available on newer models e.g. ROAMv2.
-The routing tiles are stored in directory `maps/routing` and know all the roads to route throught.
-This does not apply to routes synced from Komoot, Stava, ... or planned via the ELEMNT Companion mobile app.
+The device routing (synonym: offline routing) functionality is provided through routing tiles and available on newer models e.g. BOLTv2/ROAMv2.
+The routing tiles are stored in the directory `maps/routing` and contain all know roads which can be used to route over.
+This is something different then routes synced from Komoot, Stava, ... or planned via the ELEMNT Companion mobile app.
+In this case you follow a track, but on device routing will be used when you wonder off that track.

-Without updating the routing tiles in addition to updating the generated map files, offline routing of your device will not route you throught the newly updated roads.
-The reason is: The routing tiles simply do not know them.
+Without updating the routing tiles in addition to updating the generated map files, device routing of your device will not route you over the newly added roads in the maps.
+The reason is: The old routing tiles simply do not know about there existence.

 Routing tiles are not covered in this repo for self generation but can be downloaded from https://my.hidrive.com/share/1t65k1b0lb#$/Windows-Wahoo-Map-Creator-Osmosis-v2-Maps.
 Download the <country>-routing.zip file for the countries of your choice and copy the content under the `maps/routing` directory on your wahoo device.